 In 2015 and 2016, a collaboration agreement was signed with UN Environment and Swedish Life Cycle Center to set up the structure for the work with GLAD.

 A national research and innovation agenda on LCA data was delivered in 2016 to raise the topic of LCA och LCA data on the national agenda and a government mandate brought up the task in 2017.

-Work for a national LCA data infrastructure based on the agenda and our experience and work during the last years
+In collaboration with Swedish government agencies work for a national LCA data infrastructure based on the national research and innovation agenda (mentioned above) and our experience and work during the last years.